jordles/notes/React.md

 __JSX__ = JavaScript XML (Extensible Markup Language) or Javascript Syntax Extension

-__Declarative__ approach to building UIs: Use JSX to describe what the UI should look like.
+__Declarative__ approach to building UIs: Use JSX to describe what the UI / HTML code should look like.
 Its about what you want to achieve, instead of how to do it.
 Define the target UI state(s) and let React handle the details.
   - Declarative programming in React allows developers to focus on the logic of the program, rather than the implementation details.
   - This makes it easier to create responsive, reusable, and testable components.
   - It also allows for rapid development, since changes can be made without needing to rewrite the entire application.